 Like many Southern cities, Richmond is experiencing a comeback thanks to its bountiful breweries, celebrated restaurants, and growing arts and culture scene.
-The hype may have begun when in 2012 Outside Magazine voted it, ‘the nation’s most livable river town’.
-It also doesn’t hurt that a plethora of their chef’s keep winning James Beard awards or that the startup scene is going strong.
-We can’t forget Richmond is home to many amazing colleges and universities who are keeping the talent pool full in River City.
-Whatever the reason, here are our favorite places, both new and old, that keep us coming back to the city where Founding Father Patrick Henry famously proclaimed, “Give me liberty or give me death”.
+The hype may have begun when in 2012 Outside Magazine voted it, ‘the nation’s most livable river town.’
+It also doesn’t hurt that a plethora of their chef’s keep winning James Beard Awards or that the startup scene is going strong.
+We can’t forget Richmond is home to many amazing colleges and universities that are keeping the talent pool full in River City.
+Whatever the reason, here are our favorite things to do in Richmond, VA, both new and old, that keep us coming back to the city where Founding Father Patrick Henry famously proclaimed, “Give me liberty or give me death.”

 Originally known for their vintage clothing selection, the store has garnered more attention for their intoxicating fragrances, candles, and minimalist womenswear selection.

-The Quirk gallery and hotel, has a great gift shop where you can find locally made jewelry as well as limited edition artwork as well as stationary and cool things for kids.
+The Quirk gallery and hotel has a great gift shop where you can find locally made jewelry, as well as limited edition artwork, stationary, and cool things for kids.

 This store has had a cult following since 1996 and is now a globally known brand.
 Richmond can give some credit to Need Supply for bringing a wider eye to the town thanks to its beautifully curated shop.
 They carry designer men’s, women’s, and lifestyle brands that could cause sensory overload.